 2. Committee on Infectious Diseases, American Academy of Pediatrics: Red Book: 2021–2024 Report of the Committee on Infectious Diseases, ed.
 32, edited by Kimberlin DW, Barnett ED, Lynfield R, and Sawyer MH.
 Itasca, American Academy of Pediatrics, 2021.

 The etiology and incidence of bacterial meningitis are closely related to age and whether the infants have received routine immunization with the Haemophilus influenzae type b conjugate vaccine Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more and the Streptococcus pneumoniae conjugate vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
-Vaccines are directed against many of... read more .
+H. influenzae causes... read more and the Streptococcus pneumoniae conjugate vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
+Vaccines are directed against... read more .

 In infants who have not received routine immunizations, common causes of bacterial meningitis include

 S. pneumoniae Streptococcal Infections Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
 Symptoms vary with the organ... read more (many serotypes; particularly in infants with no record of S. pneumoniae conjugate vaccination)